 Scripture Verse

 Who is this that cometh from Edom, with dyed garments from Bozrah?
-This that is glorious in His apparel, travelling in the greatness of His strength?
+This that is glorious in His apparel, traveling in the greatness of His strength?
 I that speak in righteousness, mighty to save.
 Isaiah 63:1

 Introduction